/>

 The E6B is the circular slide rule pilots have used since WWII to calculate airspeed, fuel burn, wind correction angles, and time/distance/speed problems.
 You'll use it constantly during ground school and cross-country training, and the DPE will expect you to demonstrate it on your checkride oral exam.

-What to buy: The ASA E6-B (~$20) is the standard.
+What to buy: The (~$20) is the standard.
 Every student buys this.
 Some DPEs specifically require the mechanical version on the checkride — confirm with your CFI, but own a physical one regardless of whether you also use the electronic version.

 A plotter is a ruler with a protractor built in, used to measure course angles and distances on sectional charts.
 Required for cross-country planning.
 Often sold bundled with the E6B.